 My Paternal Grandfather:

 This Sherlock Holmes silhouette keychain reminds me of my paternal grandfather.
-I wasn't as close to my grandfather as some of my siblings were, but Sherlock Holmes was something we both enjoyed.
-I was a big Sherlock Holmes fan when I was in grade school.
-And while my interest in Holmes has cooled a bit since then, I still enjoy reading the original short stories.
+I wasn't as close to my grandfather as some of my siblings were, but Sherlock Holmes books were something we both enjoyed.
+I was a big Sherlock Holmes fan when I was in grade school, and while my interest in Holmes has cooled a bit since then, I still enjoy reading the original short stories from time to time.

 My Paternal Grandmother: